|

 - You will be viewing your chosen map, starting in the center of the map.
 Pan and zoom to the area on the map that you want to see.

-- To resume viewing your current location, tap the “My Location“ button with the map showing.
+- To resume viewing your current location, Tap the My Location tab with the map showing.

 |

-How do I transfer iHikeGPS's waypoints, tracks and routes to my friends, or to a mapping program on my computer such as MacGPS Pro, OziExplorer or Google Earth? |
+How do I transfer iHikeGPS's waypoints, tracks and routes to my friends, or to a mapping program on my computer? |

 Almost all modern mapping programs accept GPS data in the GPX file format.
 Use iHikeGPS to email tracks, routes and waypoints to yourself or friends.
 The email has an attachment which can be imported into any application that will read GPX files.
-Or you can transfer the GPX waypoints, tracks and routes to your computer using iTunes File Sharing.
+Or you can transfer the GPX waypoints, tracks and routes to your computer using iTunes File Sharing. |

 How do I transfer waypoints, tracks and routes from my friends, or from my computer, to iHikeGPS? |

-Send an email to your iPhone, iPad, or iPod touch with a GPX or LOC file as an attachment.
+Send an email to your iPhone, iPad, or iPod touch with a GPX or LOC (Geocaching) file as an attachment.
 Use Mail to view the email.
 Press and hold the attachment icon to send the data in the GPX file to iHikeGPS.

-You can also transfer the waypoints, routes, and tracks from your computer using iTunes File Sharing or Dropbox.
+You can also transfer the waypoints, routes, and tracks from your computer using iTunes File Sharing or Dropbox. |

 How should I carry the iPhone on a hike to insure the best possible GPS reception while recording a track log? |

 If you put the iPhone in your pocket or buried in your back pack while recording a track, your body or items in your pack may partially block GPS satellite signal reception.
 Sometimes that may not matter, but if you are already in an area with heavy tree cover, near the bottom of a narrow canyon, or in some other situation where GPS signal reception is more difficult, avoiding any further blocking of the GPS signal becomes important.
 A number of companies make arm-band holders for the iPhone which not only gets the iPhone out away from your body where it will have the best reception, but also gives you the hands-free ability to glance at the map on your iPhone screen whenever you want.
-Do a Google search for “iPhone armbands”.
+Do a Google search for “iPhone armbands”. |

 What can I do to extend the battery life when recording a track on a long hike? |